jedmurdock/nickleminer/DECISIONS_NEEDED.md

 1. I'll set up the project structure
 2. Initialize backend and frontend
-3. Set up Docker infrastructure
+3. Set up Rancher Desktop container infrastructure
 4. Implement the first feature (scraping)
 5. Build incrementally from there